 Notes: Minke Whale Expeditions: Certain trips in June and July include efforts to dive and/or snorkel with minke whales.
 Prices remain the same but expect fewer overall dives on these trips.
 Check out this excellent video of a Minke Whale trip .

-If you have not dived in the last 5 years we recommend you complete a Refresher Course to maximize your comfort, enjoyment, and the number of dives that may be undertaken with us.
-ProDive Cairns can complete a private 2 hour PADI Refresher Course (US$ 125) before your expedition.
-This will need to be booked in advance.
 If you have not dived in the last 10 years you will need to be either re-certified, or complete a Refresher Course and show proof of 2 subsequent logged ocean dives to dive with Spoilsport.
 If this requirement cannot be met prior to travel Spoilsport provide 1 Discover Scuba Dive per day with a depth limit of 12 metres.
-Additional Discover Scuba Dives will be dependent upon staff availability and will be charged at US$ 39 per dive.
+Additional Discover Scuba Dives will be dependent upon staff availability and will be charged at US$ 33 per dive.
 Exemptions for both of the above exist for divers with more than 200 dives, or for Divemaster certified or higher.

 How to get there: Spoilsport departs from either Trinity Wharf in Cairns or Lizard Island, depending on the itinerary.
 3 night trips begin with a flight to Lizard Island and end on the boat in Cairns.
 4 night trips begin on the boat in Cairns and end with a flight back from Lizard island.
 5 and 7 Night trips begin and end on the boat in Cairns.

 For Cairns departures, check in at the Mike Ball office at 3 Abbott Street between 8:30 and 16:00 hrs on the day of departure.
-For Lizard Island departures, check in at 7 am at the Mike Ball office for transfer to the airport for the charter flight to Lizard Island.
+For Lizard Island departures, check in at 6:30-07:00 hrs at the Mike Ball office for transfer to the airport for the charter flight to Lizard Island.
 The recommended hotel is the Pullman International, as it is next to the office for check-in.

 For more information on getting to Cairns see our How to get there section.